 8. How often do I need to renew the registration of my addresses?

 Registrations last for two years with the option to renew at any time.
 You will receive a notification e-mail reminding you that the two year time period is close to expiring.

 Yes.
 Senders of messages are never given registered addresses.
 Instead, marketers and companies are required to submit their solicitation lists to the state, where all registered addresses are then removed and returned to the sender.

 10. What if I receive an adult message after I sign up my addresses?

-If you are contacted with a message that you believe is in violation, you should file a complaint about the message with the Division of Consumer Protection.
+If you are contacted with a message that you believe is in violation, you should file a complaint about the message with the Utah Attorney General's Office.
 This process is easy and allows you to help the state investigate those companies who are not complying with the Child Protection Registry Laws.